-6.3 PERSONS WITH DISABILITIES (PWD) CATEGORY
+6.3 PERSONS WITH DISABILITIES (PwD) CATEGORY

 Procedure of filling online application forms for applicants belonging to the PwD category is the same as that for anybody else.
 However, no application fee will be charged from them.
-If any applicant from the PwD category needs help in filling up the online application form or in scanning and uploading his documents, she/he can come to the Admissions Office in 'Room A' (Ground Floor, Main Building) of St. Stephen's College between 10 am to 1 pm (Monday to Friday) with her/his photographs and certificates.
-PwD candidates are required to either upload a scanned copy of the disability certificate before submitting their application or take a printout of the acknowledgment slip after successfully submitting the form and mail/courier/submit the slip to the Tutor for Admissions, St. Stephen's College, Delhi 110007 along with a copy of the disability certificate from a competent authority.
-Competent authorities are listed in Section 6.12 Documents to be Brought at the Time of the Interview.
+If any applicant from the PwD category needs help in filling up the online application form or in scanning and uploading the documents, she/he can come to the Admissions Office in 'Room A' (Ground Floor, Main Building) of St. Stephen's

+College between 10 am to 1 pm (Monday to Friday) with her/his photographs and certificates.
+PwD candidates are required to either upload a scanned copy of the disability certificate while submitting their application or take a printout of the acknowledgment slip after successfully submitting the form and mail/courier/submit the slip to the Tutor for Admissions, St. Stephen's College, Delhi 110007 along with a copy of the disability certificate from a competent authority.
+Competent authorities are listed in 'Section 6.12 DOCUMENTS TO BE BROUGHT AT THE TIME OF THE INTERVIEW'.

 Those uploading the disability certificate online need not print the acknowledgement slip and mail it to College.
-Applications of candidates belonging to the above category will be considered only if the disability certificate is uploaded online or printout of the acknowledgment slip along with the disability certificate is received by the Tutor for Admission on or before 17 June 2016.
+Applications of candidates belonging to the above category will be considered only if the disability certificate is uploaded online or printout of the acknowledgment slip along with the disability certificate is received by the Tutor for Admission on or before 14 June 2017.